 You know why this candlepin bowling alley is called West-Port?
 Because it sits close to the border of both Westbrook and Portland.

-In 2023 West-Port Bowling Lanes hosted the Maine State Candlepin Classic Tournament.
+Last year, West-Port Bowling Lanes hosted the Maine State Candlepin Classic Tournament.
+This is the only candlepin bowling center that is closest to Portland.

 Facts about candlepin bowling